-In the province of natural spas in northwest Iran, where the king of Alborz Mountains, mount Sabalan in 4811 of height spreads its domain over the fertile lands of Ardabil, a sufi mystic became to change the fate of Iran.
+In the province of natural spas in northwest Iran, where the king of Alborz Mountains, mount Sabalan in 4811 of height spreads its domain over the fertile lands of Ardabil, a Sufi mystic became to change the fate of Iran.

-Right in the middle of city center the shrine ensemble of Sheikh Safi and his conqueror descendant is a blend of Iranian and Medieval Islamic architecture mixing the grandeur of ornamented facades and interiors, with the delicacy of Persian artworks.
+Right in the middle of the city centre the shrine ensemble of Sheikh Safi and his conqueror descendant is a blend of Iranian and Medieval Islamic architecture mixing the grandeur of ornamented facades and interiors, with the delicacy of Persian artworks.
 One of the least visited World Heritage sites of Iran takes you immediately by the nice garden and a door into the courtyard leads to blue tile domes, but the best is yet to come!